 - Gelatinous pseudocyst

-- T1 hypo, T2 hypointense ring surrounding a hyperintense center
+- T1-hypointense, T2-hypointense ring surrounding a hyperintense center

-- Can be difficult to distinguish between tuberculous and toxoplasma infections, but in an AIDS patient with dilated perivascular spaces this should be at the top of your differential diagnosis.
-When in the form of a cryptococcoma, will mimic all other ring enhancing lesions.
+- Can be difficult to distinguish between tuberculous and toxoplasma infections, but for a patient with AIDS with dilated perivascular spaces, this should be at the top of the differential diagnosis; when in the form of a cryptococcoma, will mimic all other ring-enhancing lesions